-- 6.1.5 'Terrorist financing' means an offence under Section 13 of the Criminal Justice (Terrorist Offences) Act 2005 and involves the provision, collection or receipt of funds with the intent or knowledge they will be used to carry out an act of terrorism or any act intended to cause death or serious injury. - 6.1.6 The offence is committed by any person, in or outside the State, who directly or indirectly, unlawfully and wilfully, provides, collects or receives funds intending that they will be used or knowing that they will be used to carry out an act of terrorism.
-Terrorism is taken to be the use or threat of action designed to influence government, or to intimidate any section of the public, or to advance a political, religious or ideological cause where the action would involve violence, threats to health and safety, damage to property or disruption of electronic systems. - 6.1.7 Materiality or 'de minimis' exceptions do not exist in relation to either money laundering or terrorist financing offences
+7.1.3'Terrorist financing' means an offence under Section 13 of the Criminal Justice (Terrorist Offences) Act 2005 and involves the provision, collection, or receipt of funds with the intent or knowledge they will be used to carry out an act of terrorism or any act intended to cause death or serious injury.
+See also reference in the Glossary below.

+7.1.4The offence is committed by any person, in or outside the State, who directly or indirectly, unlawfully, and wilfully, provides, collects or receives funds intending that they will be used or knowing that they will be used to carry out an act of terrorism.
+Terrorism is taken to be the use or threat of action designed to influence government, or to intimidate any section of the public, or to advance a political, religious, or ideological cause where the action would involve violence, threats to health and safety, damage to property or disruption of electronic systems.

+7.1.5Materiality or 'de minimis' exceptions do not exist in relation to either money laundering or terrorist financing offences.

-- 6.1.8 In relation to reporting obligations, references to accountancy firms are to be read as including references to a director or other officer, employee or (in the case of a partnership) principal of the accountancy firm.
-Section 41 also captures agents of the accountancy firm or other persons 'engaged under a contract for services' within the definition of designated persons for the purposes of the reporting obligation. - 6.1.9 Disclosure is ordinarily made internally to the MLRO or other nominated person in accordance with procedures established by the accountancy firm in accordance with s54(3)(g) or, if appropriate in the circumstances, may be made directly to FIU Ireland and the Revenue Commissioners. - 6.1.10 The procedures implemented by the accountancy firm should also provide a mechanism to ensure that the STR to FIU Ireland and Revenue Commissioners is made where there is knowledge, suspicion or reasonable grounds to suspect money laundering or terrorist financing as a consequence of the internal report. - 6.1.11 The key elements required for a STR (knowledge, suspicion, crime, proceeds) are set out below.
+7.1.6In relation to reporting obligations, references to accountancy firms are to be read as including references to a director or other officer, employee or (in the case of a partnership) principal of the accountancy firm.
+Section 41 also captures agents of the accountancy firm or other persons 'engaged under a contract for services' within the definition of designated persons for the purposes of the reporting obligation.

+7.1.7Disclosure is ordinarily made internally to the MLRO or other nominated person in accordance with procedures established by the accountancy firm in accordance with s54(3)(g) or, if appropriate in the circumstances, may be made directly to FIU Ireland and the Revenue Commissioners.

+7.1.8The procedures implemented by the accountancy firm should also provide a mechanism to ensure that the STR to FIU Ireland and Revenue Commissioners is made where there is knowledge, suspicion, or reasonable grounds to suspect money laundering or terrorist financing as a consequence of the internal report.

+7.1.9The key elements required for a STR (knowledge, suspicion, crime, proceeds) are set out below.

-Knowledge and Suspicion
+Knowledge and suspicion

-- 6.1.12 An accountancy firm or individual is required to make an STR where that firm or individual has knowledge, suspicion or reasonable grounds for suspicion of money laundering or terrorist financing arising from the firm's/individual's normal course of business. - 6.1.13 Having knowledge means actually knowing that something is the case.
+7.1.10An accountancy firm or individual is required to make an STR where that firm or individual has knowledge, suspicion, or reasonable grounds for suspicion of money laundering or terrorist financing arising from the firm's/individual's normal course of business.

+7.1.11Having knowledge means actually knowing that something is the case.
 There is very little guidance on what constitutes 'suspicion' so the concept remains subjective.
 Some pointers can be found in case law, where the following observations have been made.
+Suspicion is:

-Suspicion is: - a state of mind more definite than speculation but falling short of evidence-based knowledge; - a positive feeling of actual apprehension or mistrust; - an opinion, based on indicative but not conclusive evidence.
+- •a state of mind more definite than speculation but falling short of evidence-based knowledge: - •a positive feeling of actual apprehension or mistrust; - •an opinion, based on indicative but not conclusive evidence.